 T-bones tend to be expensive.
 This isn’t surprising, as they contain meat from two of the most valuable cuts of meat – and there’s only a tiny amount of T-bone per animal.
 The quality of the meat combined with the balance of supply and demand keeps the price high.

 Delicious as they can be, T-bone steaks are also tricky to prepare.
 Because the cuts of steak have different fat contents, they cook at different speeds.
 You’ll need to keep an eye on both sides of the steak to make sure both sides cook well, without either drying out.

 Positioning the steak well in your pan helps.
 Try to get the tenderloin section further away from the heat source than the strip steak.

-The porterhouse is very similar to the T-bone.
+The porterhouse is another bone-in steak and is very similar to the T-bone.
 So similar, in fact, that the terms are often used interchangeably.

 Both cuts feature the same T-shaped bone dividing tenderloin and strip steak.
 The big difference is the size.
 In particular, the tenderloin fillet on the porterhouse needs to be at least 1.25 inches in thickness.
 Less than this and it’s a T-bone steak, not a porterhouse.

 The size of this steak and the decent serving of tenderloin means this is often an even pricier cut, especially if you order it at a steakhouse.

 Because porterhouse steak tends to be larger, it’s best to not pan fry it (although, you can, if you really want).
 Either broiling or grilling is easier and gives you a more predictable outcome.